 Carpenter ants are often misidentified.
-For some reason, when people see a large black ant, they think nothing of it because they assume that carpenter ants have wings and what they are seeing does not.
+For some reason, when people see a giant black ant, they think nothing of it because they assume that carpenter ants have wings, and what they see does not.
 Unfortunately, they are seeing a carpenter ant.
-Carpenter ants come in many shapes and sizes and the worker ants (without wings) are seen more often than the reproductive ants (with wings).
+Carpenter ants come in many shapes and sizes, and the worker ants (without wings) are seen more often than the reproductive ants (with wings).
 Any ant that you see that is larger than a sugar ant (also called “soil ant”) is probably a carpenter ant.

 Do you have ants in your house?

 First, if you see medium to large size ants trailing around inside of your house, you most likely have a problem.
 Carpenter ants have no food sources inside of your home.
 They feed on parts of plants, other insects, etc. and if they do end up inside your home, they are probably just coming from an ant colony located inside your walls that are trying to get outside to forage for food for the colony.